preprio/prepr-nextjs/README.md

 ## Getting Started
 <hr>
-The Prepr Next.js package offers some helper functions and the Adaptive Preview Bar component for an easier personalization & A/B testing implementation in your Next.js project.
+The Prepr Next.js package offers some helper functions and a preview toolbar component for an easier personalization & A/B testing implementation in your Next.js project.

 ## Installation